MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-recording.md

 Yes, any policies you have set in the S+C center will take full precedence.
 For example:

 - If you have a policy that says all files in a site must be retained for 100 days, and the expiration setting for a TMR is 30 days, then the recording file will be retained for the full 100 days.
-- If you have a deletion policy that says all TMRs will be deleted after 5 days and you have an expiration setting on a recording file of 30 days, then that file will be deleted after 5 days.
+- If you have a deletion policy that says all TMRs will be deleted after 5 days and you have an expiration setting on a recording file of 30 days, then that file will be deleted after five days.

 **What happens when a TMR “expires”?**